 3. Conscious Competence: The individual is improving/doing something right but has to concentrate to do it.

-4. Unconscious Competence: The individual is able to do something right without even thinking about it.
+Example: When Sam talks, he focuses on opening his mouth more and ennunciating his words.4.
+Unconscious Competence: The individual is able to do something right without even thinking about it.
 The skill has become second nature.

 Example: Sam no longer mumbles and doesn't even have to think about it.